mattparmett/jukebox.py/readme.md

 want to go through and save all my albums to Spotify, so I can't use the "create similar playlist" function on my record collection.

-I use a really cool app called [Discogs](https://discogs.com) to track the records in my collection (they also have a cool "wantlist" feature that is like an Amazon wishlist for records).
+I use an app called [Discogs](https://discogs.com) to track the records in my collection.
 Since all my records are catalogued on their app, I had an idea.
 Could I use python to get a list of all the artists in my Discogs collection and generate a Spotify playlist with songs from similar artists?